sayhisam1/Rewire/README.md

    -- here you put cleanup code that needs to happen before the next invocation of the callback -- this could be destroying objects that need to be destroyed, or unmounting a Roact handle end)

+-- since the HotReloader doesn't yield on first invocation, requiredModule is guaranteed to be non-nil by this point
 ```

 Rewire currently only listens to updates in Studio - on live servers, it just fires the callback once and returns.